hantsy/spring-reactive-sample/docs/data-neo4j-testing.md

 Testcontainers provides a simple programmatic API abstraction for you to bootstrap a Docker container in your testing codes.

-You can add *TestContainers* as dependencies when generating new project in the [Spring initializr](https://start.spring.io).
+Testcontainers is available in the official [Spring initializr](https://start.spring.io).
+You can add *TestContainers* as dependencies when generating new project using [Spring initializr](https://start.spring.io).

 Or add the following dependencies into your *pom.xml* manually.